 Alaska & Wyoming Ponder Legal Sports Betting; Caesars and Kindred Group agree Multi-Year Deal

 Sports betting got big news in the form of two stories in early February.
-In Wyoming, the process to legalalize online sports betting has taken a positive step as state lawmakers will examine a new sports betting bill.
+In Wyoming, the process to legalize online sports betting has taken a positive step as state lawmakers will examine a new sports betting bill.
+This is the first in a series of steps that are necessary to introduce legal sports betting.

 The bill proposes the legalization of online and mobile sports betting throughout the state.
 The bill does not include anything about betting at physical location, meaning Wyoming could be looking at only online wagering similar to New Hampshire and Tennessee.